albar965/littlenavmap-manual/en/MENUS.md

 Shows all AI and multiplayer aircraft on the map.
 Multiplayer aircraft can be displayed from e.g. FSCloud, VATSIM or Steam sessions.

-A click on the AI aircraft shows more information in the `Simualator Aircraft` dock window.
+A click on the AI aircraft shows more information in the `Simulator Aircraft` dock window.

 Note that the displayed aircraft are limited by the multiplayer system used.
 Multiplayer aircraft will disappear depending on distance to user aircraft.
 For flight simulator AI this is currently about 100 nautical miles or around 200 kilometers.